Why you should trust CardRatings.com

 Taking advantage of credit card rewards

 The best credit cards earn rewards on purchases, and these rewards could go a long way in offsetting wedding costs.
 Whether you’re paying for everyday expenses ahead of the wedding, or if you’re using a credit card to handle purchases for the big day, each time you swipe your card you could be earning rewards that could later be used to offset wedding costs.
-The CardName, for example, earns 1.5% cash back on all purchases (plus 5% on travel purchased through Chase Ultimate Rewards® and 3% on dining at restaurants and on drugstore purchases) so you can take comfort in the fact that each time you make a purchase for your wedding, you’re earning cash back.
+The CardName, for example, earns 6.5% cash back on travel purchased through Chase Ultimate Rewards, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and 3% on all other purchases (on up to $20,000 spent in the first year).
+After your first year or $20,000 spent, enjoy 5% cash back on Chase travel; 3% cash back on drugstore purchases and dining; and unlimited 1.5% cash back on all other purchases.

 There are also welcome bonuses to think about.
 Many credit cards offer welcome bonuses to new cardholders who meet certain spend thresholds within a set period of time from opening an account.
 Chances are, due to added expenses because of the wedding, meeting that threshold likely won’t be difficult for many cardholders, meaning a very lucrative bonus could be easily obtained.

 Sometimes these rewards are huge, such as with the CardNamediscontinued.
 Currently, this card is offering a one-time bonus of 75,000 miles once you spend $4,000 on purchases within three months from account opening.
 If you plan ahead and open this card before your wedding, reaching $4,000 in spend shouldn’t be too tough.
 Those 75,000 miles are worth $750 in travel which could help make some couples’ honeymoon dreams a reality.
-On an ongoing basis this card earns two miles on every purchase you make, so you’ll continue to rack up miles each time you swipe your card.
+On an ongoing basis this card earns two miles per every dollar spent, so you’ll continue to rack up miles each time you swipe your card.

 If you are planning to get married at a specific hotel or are staying at one on your honeymoon, a hotel credit card could also be a smart way to offset some of your expenses.